Today we are talking with Nick Mac. Nick Mac is the Chief Engineer of Electric Feel Studios.

 LEWITT: Now, when it comes to microphones, what makes a great microphone for you?

 Nick Mac: For me, I feel I'm really sensitive to high-end.
 I don't like microphones that are necessarily just going to do this big boost thing.
 I really like it smooth.
 I also like to hear detail.
-I like to hear a nice low end, a rich, low end.
-Something that really represents the source, honestly, is also something that's important to me too, because you can do so much manipulating.
-You can do whatever you want in the backend, or if you've got it on a mike pre with an eq, you can do whatever you want.
-But the microphone, I like to have it be relatively honest to what's happening, and definitely not hyped too much in the high end.
+I like to hear a nice, rich low-end, if it exists.
+Something that honestly represents the source is important to me too, because you can do so much manipulating in the box.
+You can do whatever you want on the back end in Pro Tools.
+I like to have the microphone be relatively honest to what's happening, and definitely not hyped too much in the high-end.

 LEWITT: What was your first impression when you tried the LEWITT microphones?

-Everyone comments on the glowing tube, "That's so cool," and it just looks cool.
-"What is that thing?
+Everyone comments on the glowing tube.
+Clients ask, "What is that thing?
 It sounds so cool.
-What's the chain?
-What's this, that and the other?"
+What's the chain?”
+It gets them excited about things.

 LEWITT: What do you like about the LCT 640 TS?